 FNCE 3228 - Advanced Corporate Finance

 - FNCE 3302 International Finance

 - FNCE 4407 Investments and Portfolio Management

 - FNCE 4408 Financial Risk Management

 - FNCE 4409 Securities Analysis and Valuation

 - FNCE 5010 Advanced Topics in Finance

-Three (3) of the following option courses:
+- Four of the following option courses:

-ACCT 3220 - Financial Accounting Practices
+- ACCT 3220 Financial Accounting Practices

 - ACCT 3221 Intermediate Accounting I

 - ECON 3395- Introduction to Applied Econometrics

 - FNCE 3304 Business and Financial Modeling

+- FNCE 3399 or FNCE 4499 Directed Readings

 - MGMT 2263 Business Statistics II

+- MKTG 3150 The Science of Persuasion

 Concentration in Financial Services

 The concentration in Financial Services is designed to provide graduates with a thorough education in both the principles and practices of financial services supplemented with a broad knowledge of the general principles of investments and the corporate finance function.
 This concentration is educating financial services professionals who not only have an understanding of all financial functions and markets, but who are firmly oriented towards practical application, ready for a career in a variety of financial services roles.
 This dynamic, diverse and comprehensive concentration can be applied to opportunities in banking, financial planning, investment management or insurance careers.

-After completion of all courses, students are prepared to write the examinations leading to the Certified Financial Planner B (CFP) designation.
+After completion of all courses, students are prepared to write the examinations leading to the Certified Financial Planner ® (CFP) designation.
 The Bachelor of Business Administration - General Management Major, Financial Services concentration also includes a Co-operative Education option.

-The concentration in Financial Services consists of nine (9) courses, eight (8) of which are required courses and one (1) of which is chosen from a list of options.
+The concentration in Financial Services consists of 10 courses, eight of which are required courses and two of which are chosen from a list of options.

-Required eight (8) courses:
+Required eight courses:

 - FNCE 3201 Retirement Planning

 - FNCE 3203 Income Tax Planning

 - FNCE 3205 Strategic Investment Planning

 - FNCE 3207 Risk Management and Estate Planning

 - FNCE 3228 Advanced Corporate Finance

-FNCE 3302 - International Finance
+- FNCE 3302 International Finance

-FNCE 4407 - Investments and Portfolio Management
+- FNCE 4407 Investments and Portfolio Management

-FNCE 5010 - Advanced Topics in Finance
+- FNCE 5010 Advanced Topics in Finance

-One (1) of the following option courses:
+Two of the following option courses: